-Walnut Creek Theft Lawyers
+Walnut Creek Theft Lawyer

-Providing Strategic Defense in the Bay Area
+Providing Strategic Defense for Theft Offenses in the Bay Area

 In California, theft involves the stealing of another person's property.
 In some cases, the unlawful taking may be done without consent, meaning the owner never permitted the other to take it.
 However, different situations may involve the consensual taking of property, except that the conduct is illegal because fraud or deceit was used to accomplish it.
 Regardless of the circumstances, theft is a serious offense that can be charged as a misdemeanor or felony, and a conviction can result in incarceration and/or fines.
 If you've been accused of theft, act fast to get a lawyer on your side, and aggressively fight the allegation.